littensy/reflex/docs/docs/reference/reflex/create-broadcaster.md

 </TabItem>
 </Tabs>

-`createBroadcaster` will automatically filter out server-only state & actions using the `producers` map, and will call the `broadcast` callback when actions are ready to be sent to clients.
+`createBroadcaster` will automatically filter out server-only state & actions using the `producers` map, and will call the `dispatch` callback when actions are ready to be sent to clients.
 This allows for a smooth and easy way to share state between the server and clients.

 On the client, call [`createBroadcastReceiver`](create-broadcast-receiver) to receive state and actions from the server.